 McCormick does not maintain any employment agreements with the Named Executive Officers or other executive officers, except where required by law.
-In addition, dividends are not accrued or paid on unexercised options.
+In addition, dividends are not accrued or paid on unexercised unvested equity awards.
 The Company does not provide tax gross-ups for personal benefits or for the use of the Company airplane by Named Executive Officers.